 TD plc may be issued with a service plan at the beginning of the period and this can be reassuring to a client.
 It will detail how, when and why the broker will contact them (CII study text, M81 Insurance broking practice, 2021).
 This allows for a clear understanding of the requirements on both TD plc and XY plc.
-The serviceplan will also detail how they will service TD plc what is within scope and outside of scope, therefore again meeting the clients demands and needs.
+The service plan will also detail how they will service TD plc, what is within scope and outside of scope, therefore again meeting the clients demands and needs.

 If TD plc went direct, they would have to ensure they understood all the key dates in regard to their renewal.
 TD plc would also benefit from the experts that XY plc have to hand.
-This could be help from surveyors or from claims professionals.
-The broker is likely to have a stronger relationship with the insurer and this can be beneficial in certain instances.
+This could be help from surveyors or from claims professionals which could be part of the broker offering.
+The broker is likely to have a stronger relationship with the insurer and this can be beneficial in certain instances with rates and strength of relationship.

-You are an account manager for an insurance broker.
+You are an account manager for a UK based insurance broker.
 You have traditionally provided clients with insurance products on a non-advised basis.
-You are now entering the small commercial combined insurance market and have been approached by a client requesting a quotation for their small business.
+You are now entering the small commercial combined insurance market and have been approached by TB Ltd, a new client requesting a quotation for their small business.
 They are looking for guidance as to which insurer to place their business with.